khanadm/kubernetes-documentation/README.md

 What are the types of Kubernetes services?
 ---

-ClusterIP.Exposes a service which is only accessible from within the cluster.
+ClusterIP.
+Exposes a service which is only accessible from within the cluster.

 NodePort.
 Exposes a service via a static port on each node’s IP.

 LoadBalancer.
 Exposes the service via the cloud provider’s load balancer.

+---

+What is the Kubernetes ClusterIP service?
+---

+ClusterIP is the default type of service, which is used to expose a service on an IP address internal to the cluster.
+Access is only permitted from within the cluster.

+---

+What is the Kubernetes NodePort service ?
+---

+It is an open port on every worker node in the cluster that has a pod for that service.
+When traffic is received on that open port, it directs it to a specific port on the ClusterIP for the service it is representing